NHL Free Agents 2026: Top 50 List by Position

 12Ivan Provorov29CBJ$8.5MMid

 Raddysh is the prize of this group.
-At 29 he's hitting peak production — career-high 52 points in 2025-26 per Hockey-Reference — from a $2.95M cap hit.
+At 29 he's hitting peak production, with a career-high 52 points in 2025-26 per Hockey-Reference, off a $2.95M cap hit.
 My projection: 6 years × $7.5M AAV, with Detroit and New Jersey the most likely landing spots.
 I covered Rasmus Andersson's trade-or-extend crossroads and the Flames' internal deadline.
+Steve Yzerman's "we need better players" Red Wings reset is the exact franchise dynamic that makes Andersson and Raddysh both Detroit fits.

 The 2026 goalie UFA class is the weakest piece of The Survivor Market.
-Only one true starter — and he's 37.
-Teams needing netminding push the trade market (Hellebuyck buzz returns) because July 1 offers only backup-tier options.
+Only one true starter, and he's 37.
+Teams needing netminding push the trade market because July 1 offers only backup-tier options.

 #PlayerAgeTeam2025-26 AAVTier